sava-software/ravina/solana/README.md

 ### discovery

-The service loads all lookup tables stored on chain, and does so in 257 partitions.
+The service loads all active lookup tables stored on chain, and does so in 257 partitions.
 256 based on the first byte of the table authority, and one for tables with no authority (frozen).

 While fetching remote tables it filters out subjectively non-useful tables using the discovery parameters documented below.